-Aubrey Michelle Clark was an amazing young woman with a bright smile and creative spirit (below are examples of Aubrey's creativity).
+Aubrey Michelle Clark was an amazing young woman with a bright smile and creative spirit.
 Vivacious and outgoing with a desire for helping others, she didn't see her own beauty and self-worth the same way her family and friends did.
 Her battle with disordered eating began when she was in middle school.
 Keeping her struggle with body image a secret, her illness went undetected for years.
 By the time she was diagnosed with an eating disorder, Aubrey was in critical health and required intensive in-patient treatment.
 Because there was little to no medical treatment options specializing in eating disorders were available in Owensboro, she had to go out-of-state for healthcare.

 Over a four-year period, Aubrey was in and out of treatment centers in four different states.
 With each admission, family and friends prayed and hoped she would return to a healthier relationship with herself and food.
 Unfortunately, as is the case with many eating disorders, Aubrey's illness was discovered too late.
 Aubrey lost her battle in September 2005 at age 22 due to complications of an eating disorder.
 Family and friends were left questioning, "How did we not know?
 What if we'd known sooner?"